goperreault/goperreault.github.io/janeswalktour.md

 **Background**

 It was 4 centuries ago that the French settled in what is now called Ontario (Sylvestre, 2020).
 Their presence has not always been welcomed, as demonstrated by the fights they had to keep their language and culture.
 First, the Regulation 17 from 1912 to 1917 prohibited French from being taught in schools.
 The Montfort event from 1997 to 2002 reflects their resilience, as the fought the closure of a French language hospital in Ontario (Arseneault & Bock, 2004; Sylvestre, 2020).
-More recently the 2018 protest against the provincial government’s budget cuts which affected francophones, namely by eliminated funding for the francophone university in the Greater Toronto Area.
+More recently the 2018 protest against the provincial government’s budget cuts which affected francophones, namely by eliminated funding for the francophone university in the Greater Toronto Area (Crawley, 2018; Marquis, 2018).
 Throughout these battles, the cultural and ethnic makeup of Franco-Ontarians has changed to become more inclusive of other French speaking countries.
 As of the 2021 Canadian census, 3.4% (484 425) of Ontario denote French as first language spoken at home with 11.1% (1 550 545) having a knowledge of French.
 In Toronto, 1.4% (38 695) denote French as first language spoken at home with 8.6% (238 505) having knowledge of French (Government of Canada, 2022).
+According to the data based on the 2016 Canadian census, for the francophones in Ontario, 17% are born abroad where 37% immigrated from Africa, 27% from Europe, 20% from Asia and 17% from the Americas (Toolkit, 2016).
+At the Toronto level, 48% are born abroad where 28% immigrated from Africa, 32% from Europe, 27% from Asia and 14% from the Americas (Social Development, Finance & Administration, Toronto, 2020).

 When building inclusive cities, we must consider the historical cultural heritage of communities.
 By listening to these communities, policies can be written in a way that considers the variety of knowledge.
 The communities must fit into the existing city make up.